-- 3. Endangering Health, Welfare, Safety or Morals of Self/Others (examples include, but are not limited to): - 3.01a Creating a hazardous or physically offensive condition (e.g., horse play, rough housing) without injury - 3.01b Creating a hazardous or physically offensive condition (e.g., horse play, rough housing) that results in physical injury - 3.02a Altercation Verbal - 3.02b Altercation Physical - 3.03a Assault with physical injury (3a) - 3.03b Assault with serious physical injury (3b) - 3.04a Threats/Extortion Excluding Cyberbullying (5a) - 3.04b Threats/Extortion Including Cyberbullying (5b) - 3.05 Inciting other students to intimidate or to act with physical violence upon any other person - 3.06 Promoting violence through verbal or electronic means - 3.07 Selling, distributing, using or possessing tobacco, vaping e-cigarettes or a look-alike device - 3.08 Selling, distributing, using or possessing alcohol (9) - 3.09 Selling, distributing, using or possessing drugs including related paraphernalia, or of substances they believe to be or portray to be drugs, or substances that "act like" or mimic being under the influence of drugs or the inappropriate use, distribution or sale of prescription drugs (8) - 3.10a All forms of verbal harassment/bullying including using profane, vulgar or abusive language against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism -\ Excluding Cyberbullying (5a) (DASA) - 3.10b All forms of verbal harassment/bullying including using profane, vulgar or abusive language against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism Cyberbullying (5b) (DASA) - 3.11a All forms of physical harassment/bullying against cultural, religious and ethnic groups, and including that which promote homophobia, sexism or racism excluding Cyberbullying (5a) (DASA) - 3.11b All forms of physical harassment/bullying against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism Cyberbullying (5b) (DASA) - 3.12a Verbal Sexual Harassment excluding Cyberbullying (5a) (DASA) - 3.12b Verbal Sexual Harassment Cyberbullying (5b) (DASA) - 3.13 Physical Sexual Harassment (5a) (DASA)
+- 3. Endangering Health, Welfare, Safety or Morals of Self/Others (examples include, but are not limited to): - 3.01a Creating a hazardous or physically offensive condition (e.g., horse play, rough housing) without injury - 3.01 b Creating a hazardous or physically offensive condition (e.g., horse play, rough housing) that results in physical injury - 3.02 a Altercation Verbal - 3.02b Altercation Physical - 3.03 Threats/Extortion Excluding Cyberbullying (5a) - 3.04 Threats/Extortion Including Cyberbullying (5b) - 3.05 Inciting other students to intimidate or to act with physical violence upon any other person - 3.06 Promoting violence through verbal or electronic means - 3.07 Selling, distributing, using or possessing tobacco, vaping e-cigarettes or a look-alike device - 3.08 Selling, distributing, using or possessing alcohol (9) - 3.09 Selling, distributing, using or possessing drugs including related paraphernalia, or of substances they believe to be or portray to be drugs, or substances that "act like" or mimic being under the influence of drugs or the inappropriate use, distribution or sale of prescription drugs (8) - 3.10 a All forms of verbal harassment/bullying including using profane, vulgar or abusive language against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism Excluding Cyberbullying (5a) (DASA) - 3.10 b All forms of verbal harassment/bullying including using profane, vulgar or abusive language against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism Cyberbullying (5b) (DASA) - 3.11 a All forms of physical harassment/bullying against cultural, religious and ethnic groups, and including that which promote homophobia, sexism or racism excluding Cyberbullying (5a) (DASA) - 3.11 b All forms of physical harassment/bullying against cultural, religious and ethnic groups and including that which promote homophobia, sexism or racism Cyberbullying (5b) (DASA) - 3.12 a Verbal Sexual Harassment excluding Cyberbullying (5a) (DASA) - 3.12 b Verbal Sexual Harassment Cyberbullying (5b) (DASA) - 3.13 Physical Sexual Harassment (5a) (DASA)3.15 Selling, distributing, possessing or accessing obscene materials - 3.14 Unsafe driving - 3.15 Bomb threat, even if later determined to be a hoax (6)

-- 3.14a Sexual Offenses Forced (2a) - 3.14b Sexual Offenses Other (2b) - 3.15 Selling, distributing, possessing or accessing obscene materials - 3.16 Unsafe driving - 3.17 Bomb threat, even if later determined to be a hoax (6) - 3.18 False alarm (7) - 3.19 Hazing - 3.20 Arson The act of deliberately setting fire to property - 3.21a Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; routine security checks (4a) - 3.21b Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; weapons possessed under other circumstances (4b) - 3.22 Gang-related activity, including soliciting others for gang membership - 3.23 Using hate speech through verbal, written or electronic means - 3.24 Knowingly and intentionally damages or destroys the personal property of a teacher, administrator, other district employee, or any employee - 3.25 knowingly and intentionally damages or destroys school property (based upon the severity of the damage).
+- 3.16 False alarm (7) - 3.17 Hazing - 3.18 Arson The act of deliberately setting fire to property - 3.19 Gang-related activity, including soliciting others for gang membership - 3.20 Using hate speech through verbal, written or electronic means - 3.21 Knowingly and intentionally damages or destroys the personal property of a teacher, administrator or other district employee - 3.22 Knowingly and intentionally damages or destroys school property (based upon the severity of the damage)

-4. NEW SECTION Violent Behaviors (School Violence Index)
+4. Violent Behaviors (School Violence Index)

-- 3.03a Assault with physical injury (3a) - 3.03b Assault with serious physical injury (3b) - 3.14a Sexual Offenses Forced (2a) - 3.14b Sexual Offenses Other (2b) - 3.21a Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; routine security checks (4a) - 3.21b Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; weapons possessed under other circumstances (4b)
+- 4.01a Assault with physical injury (1a)(2a) - 4.01b Assault with serious physical injury (1b) - 4.02a Sexual Offenses Forced - 4.02b Sexual Offenses Other (2b) - 4.03a Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; routine security checks (4a) - 4.03b Selling, distributing, using or possessing weapons, destructive devices or other dangerous instruments; weapons possessed under other circumstances (4b)